By Ariel Liu

 A new student group sets out to show that all the world’s truly a stage – with more balanced gender representation.

 Women in Theater (WiT), a newly formed theater company, seeks to provide a platform for women and non-binary students interested in theater to have the opportunity to explore more roles in the traditionally male-dominated field.
-Cofounded by Leah Slang ’18, Lillian Bornstein ’18 and Ezra Jackson-Smith ’18, the company recently held their first interest meeting.
+Cofounded by Clay Slang ’18, Lillian Bornstein ’18 and Ezra Jackson-Smith ’18, the company recently held their first interest meeting.

 WiT’s three cofounders have all been active in the theater community on campus.
 Their common interest in gender issues and putting on shows with alternative-gendered castings led to the formation of the company.